Physical observers, $T$-vacuum and Unruh like effect in the radiation dominated early universe: Cosmological observers and a new spacetime foliation

 \section{Cosmological observers and a new spacetime foliation}

 Let us start by considering the sub-Hubble metric \eqref{mRT} and a worldline given by $T=G(R)$.
-Along this worldline the ($R,T$) sector of the metric \eqref{mRT} becomes $ds^2 = \Xi dR^2$, where the conformal factor \be \Xi = \frac{(\sqrt{G(R)+R} + \sqrt{G(R)-R})^2}{4\sqrt{G(R)^2 - R^2}} \times (G'^2(R) -1). \ee If this factor diverges for some allowed value of $R>0$ and for a given $T=G(R)$ that will indicate the presence of horizon for the observer satisfying the aforementioned trajectory.
+Along this worldline the ($R,T$) sector of the metric \eqref{mRT} becomes $ds^2 = \Xi dR^2$, where the conformal factor

+If this factor diverges for some allowed value of $R>0$ and for a given $T=G(R)$ that will indicate the presence of horizon for the observer satisfying the aforementioned trajectory.
 We are now free to chose any observer trajectory and test if there will be a horizon or not for the concerned observer.